Conformal gauge theory of vector-spinors and spin-3/2 particles: Conclusions

 A complementary analysis of the mode decomposition of a free causal quantum vector-spinor $\psi_\mu \in \left( 1,\tfrac{1}{2} \right) \oplus \left( \tfrac{1}{2},1 \right)$ is then carried out.
-The relative normalization of the two spin sectors is derived, and the mass of the spin-$\tfrac{1}{2}$ is consistently found to be twice that of the spin-$\tfrac{3}{2}$ particle.
+The relative normalization of the two spin sectors is derived, and the mass of the spin-$\tfrac{1}{2}$ is found to be twice that of the spin-$\tfrac{3}{2}$ particle, in agreement with the previous result.
 Thus, the same field equations that are found by imposing the off-shell fermionic gauge invariance are obtained as eigenvalue equations for the coefficient functions, and the Feynman propagator is constructed.
+However, the latter shows that the lower-spin component gives rise to negative-norm states, thus hindering the unitarity of the theory.

 Finally, the $1$-loop quantum fluctuations of the vector-spinor $\psi_\mu$ are considered using the heat kernel technique.
-The conformal anomaly is derived up to boundary terms, and the opposite sign of the a-anomaly w.r.t. spin $s\leq1$ fields is noticed.
+The conformal anomaly is derived up to boundary terms, and the negative sign of the $a$-anomaly is noticed to be coherent with the general result of \cite{Hofman:2008ar,Komargodski:2011vj}.

-Future works are needed to understand if the present picture can be extended also to fermionic tensor fields of higher rank.
-In particular, it is compelling to known if the consistency between the field theoretical description based on an off-shell fermionic gauge invariance and the mode decomposition of a causal quantum field belonging to an irreducible representation of the Lorentz group is valid beyond the $j=\tfrac{3}{2}$ case.
+Future works are needed to understand if the present picture can be extended also to fermionic tensor fields of higher rank, generalizing the flat-space results of \cite{Anselmi:1999bu}.
+In particular, it is compelling to know if the consistency between the field theoretical description based on an off-shell fermionic gauge invariance and the mode decomposition of a causal quantum field belonging to an irreducible representation of the Lorentz group is valid beyond the $j=\tfrac{3}{2}$ case.
 Furthermore, it is natural to ask ourselves if any such extended theory is also Weyl invariant.
-Finally, the physically interesting aspects of this field-theoretical work will be to comprehend how many particles are propagated by a rank-$k$ totally symmetric fermionic field, which are the ratios between the masses, and foremost if this putative theories provide a phenomenologically acceptable description of $\Delta$ resonances.
+Finally, the physically interesting aspects of this field-theoretical work will be to comprehend how many particles are propagated by a rank-$k$ totally symmetric fermionic field, which are the ratios between the masses, and foremost if it is possible to couple it to lower-spin fields introducing gauge invariances that may restore unitarity, and whether these putative theories provide a phenomenologically acceptable description of $\Delta$ resonances.